 Hero came to Farrago recently from somewhere else in the Otherverse, shortly after the first star fell.
 The Mad God Moriarty came with him.
 Which is to say that they’re relatively new gods from outside the Seven Worlds.
 Hero immediately began championing the innocent, hunting monsters and criminals and righting wrongs.
 After establishing a name for himself, he founded an adventure guild called Hero Inc. to train would-be heroes with the ultimate goal of stopping the destruction associated with the Prophecy of the Starkiller.
 Moriarty has implied that Hero was a villain before coming to the Seven Worlds and that he is bent on atoning for some past sin.

 He partnered with Moriarty for, even though he knew the mad god’s chaotic nature, they were both working toward the same goal.
 Moriarty brokered a deal with Everly and B.O.B. to supply husks and transfer souls into them.
 Hero has refused to hear details of that deal and only agreed to use the process on volunteers as a safeguard against death during their mission to reopen the Portals.
 Moriarty, of course, began “volunteering” people without Hero’s knowledge.

-Shortly after the Upheavel on Caeceleum, while trying to open the Water Portal, Hero was betrayed from within by one of his chief lieutenants who staged a coupe and stole the guild from him.
-He was forced to start over as Adventure Inc.
+Shortly after the Upheavel on Caeruleum, while trying to open the Water Portal, Hero was betrayed from within by Geralt Goldenblade, one of his chief lieutenants.
+Goldenblade staged a coupe and stole the guild from him.
+Goldenblade turned out to be Baldnoggin, the dwarf God of Adelsten, working undercover to see what these outsider gods were up to.
+Hero was forced to start over as Adventure Inc.